 - 'Teilleistung' T-BGU-106600 with written examination according to § 4 Par.
-2 No. 1
+2 No. 1 details about the learning control see at the 'Teilleistung'

 Students analyze and evaluate basic methods of urban water management.
 They recognize the interactions between natural and technical systems.
 They acquire knowledge necessary to identify process engineering solutions and to implement them into functional systems (infrastructure elements).
 Students are able to describe urban water management issues in the context of watersheds and to take appropriate and environmentally-sound decisions in terms of energy efficiency and costs.